 This post and photos may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 All opinions are my own.

-This is by far my favorite type of cake.
+This is by far my favorite type of cake, especially with a big cup of tea.
 I love adding the extra cinnamon crumble to the middle of the cake too!

 Cinnamon Coffee Cake

 - 1 cup nonfat vanilla Greek yogurt

 Preheat the oven to 350°F. Grease and flour a 10" Bundt pan.

 With a mixer, beat the melted butter and turbinado sugar in a large bowl for about 2–3 minutes until fluffy.
 With the mixer, beat the eggs and Greek yogurt into the sugar mixture until smooth.

 In a separate medium bowl, mix the flours, baking powder, and baking soda until thoroughly combined.
 Stir the mixture into the Greek yogurt combination until a batter is formed.